Starsmmm/MultiHipPoseNet/README.md

 This project utilizes parts of [Bubbliiiing](https://github.com/Bubbliiiing)'s [unet-pytorch](https://github.com/bubbliiiing/unet-pytorch) and includes modifications and improvements made by us.
 We thank them for their excellent work.

-## Issues/Pull Requests/Feedbacks
+## Issues

-Don't hesitate to contact for any feedback or create issues/pull requests/feedbacks.
+Don't hesitate to contact for any feedback or create issues/pull requests.